-2.5 connection bick trailed & better anneaders to Ala Moone mon the satur water. acers along percieved safety concerns due to homeless in the park the parks and ocean are not visible from Ala Moana Boulevard there is no beach
+2.5 connection bite trailed & better anneader & Ha Moone mon the satur water. acers along percieved safety concerns due to homeless in the park the parks and ocean are not visible from Ala Moana Boulevard there is no beach

 What keeps you from recreating at Kaka'ako Makai Parks?
-Choose as many as you like.
+Choose as many as you like, parking fees